ethereum/go-ethereum/content/docs/tools/Clef/Tutorial.md

 ### Attestations

-Clef will not just accept and run arbitrary scripts - that would create an attack vector because a malicious party could change the rule file.
-Instead, the user explicitly *attests* to a rule file, which involves injecting the file's SHA256 hash into Clef's secure store.
+Clef will not just accept and run arbitrary scripts - that would create an attack vector because a malicious party could change the rule file.Instead, the user explicitly *attests* to a rule file, which involves injecting the file's SHA256 hash into Clef's secure store.
 The following code snippet shows how to calculate a SHA256 hash for a file named `rules.js` and pass it to Clef.
 Note that Clef will prompt the user to provide the master password because the Clef store has to be decrypted in order to add the attestation to it.

 ```sh
 # calculate hash